UST-QuAntiL/QuantME-UseCases/2021-electronics/README.md

 ![Load Variables](./docs/camunda-tasklist-human-s.png)

-Search for the variable with name ``s``, which has the value ``011`` in our example, providing the solution for Simon's problem and the given oracle.
+Search for the variable with the name ``s``, which has the value ``011`` in our example, providing the solution for Simon's problem and the given oracle.
 By pressing the ``Complete`` button, the workflow terminates.

 To terminate the environment, close the QuantME Transformation Framework and execute the following command in the [folder](./docker) with the Docker-Compose file: ``docker-compose down -v``